genetics-statistics/GEMMA/README.md

 There are two ways to install GEMMA:

-1. Download the precompiled binaries.
+1. Download the precompiled binaries (64-bit Linux and Mac only).

 2. Compile the GEMMA executable from source.